DonWachsmalstift/Diamond/logbooks/dayshift_3/dayshift_3.md

 - frame 393: change to 2:1 (nominally 40 mL/min : 20 mL/min) at 14:36
 - aborted in frame 453, because we haven't programmed enough frames to finish the last catalysis and re-activation
 - **#55420**: change to 1:1 (nominally 30 mL/min : 30 mL/min) at 15:07
-- frame 54: re-activation with change to pure H2, heat ramp started to 600 °C with 10 K/min and H2 flow set to nominal 60 mL/min in frame 59 at ~15:36
+- **frame 54: re-activation with change to pure H2, heat ramp started to 600 °C with 10 K/min** and H2 flow set to nominal 60 mL/min in frame 59 at ~15:36
-- by the pure H2, all Bragg peaks shift to smaller Q; the PXRD of the sample before the first catalysis (#55419, frame 260) had also Bragg peaks at Q values a bit smaller than during all catalysis runs; the Bragg peaks stayed at their positions during the catalysis, but then during re-activation shifted back to their position before catalysis and even further to lower Q
+- by the pure H2, all Bragg peaks shift to smaller Q; the PXRD of the sample before the first catalysis (#55419, frame 260) had also Bragg peaks at Q values a bit smaller than during all catalysis runs and the Bragg peaks of the activation in H2 (#55419, frame 190) at highest T coincide in position with the peaks during re-activation; the Bragg peaks stayed at their positions during the catalysis at constant temperature.
-- frame 126: cooling down to 350 °C at 16:07, because over 20 min the Bragg peak position remained unchanged
+- **frame 126: cooling down to 350 °C** at 16:07, because over 20 min the Bragg peak position remained unchanged
 - since measured temperautre is only 500 °C, cooling will only set in after 10mins (10 mins = 100 °C), i.e. 126 + 2 x 10 = 146
 - in ~ frame 155 a Bragg peak shift to slightly higher Q values is observed, previous datasets remained unchanged in peak positions; so the peak shift is associated with temperature
+- **frame 185: set to 60 mL/min CO2**: Bragg peaks shifted within 4 frames to higher Q values as observed during catalysis before
+- **frame 216: set to 60 mL/min H2** and 0 CO2: Bragg peaks (of oxides) moved back to position of previous catalysis, while those Bragg peaks in only CO2 were shifted to slightly larger Q values
+- frame 236: heating stopped

 ## ex-situ capillaries ##
 laid into flow cell, i.e. no ideal height positioning.
 Capillary likely not hit in middle